voxpupuli/puppet-chrony/README.md

 ## Overview

-#### Chrony Puppet Module Archlinux
+#### Chrony Puppet Module

-Manage chrony time daemon on Archlinux
+Manage chrony time daemon on Archlinux and Redhat

 ##Module Description

-The Chrony module handles running chrony in Archlinux systems with systemd.
+The Chrony module handles running chrony in Archlinux and Redhat systems with systemd.

 ##Setup